-Released on March 24, 1979, Motorhead’s breakthrough, Overkill, now stands as a widely praised, towering achievement in heavy rock history – which is wonderfully ironic, seeing as the album should, by all rights, have never even happened.
+Motorhead’s breakthrough Overkill now stands as a widely praised, towering achievement in heavy-rock history.
+That's wonderfully ironic since the album should, by all rights, have never even happened.

 By the spring of 1978, following the disappointing response to their eponymous 1977 debut on the Chiswick label (which promptly dropped them, too), Lemmy, guitarist “Fast” Eddie Clarke and drummer Philthy “Animal” Taylor were splitting their time between living in squats or with indulgent girlfriends while considering alternative career options.
 They had already tried breaking up once, but they apparently couldn’t even get that right.
 In essence, Motorhead were living a punk rock band’s existence.

 But, just as things seemed at their most desperate, their luck at last began to turn – beginning with another, one-time singles deal through the Bronze label, consisting of a cover of the Kingsmen’s "Louie Louie" that performed well enough to lead into a proper full-length album session.
-That album became Overkill, which, like the devastating, proto-thrash number bearing its name, reflected Motorhead’s sound, lifestyle and overall philosophy via Philthy Taylor’s signature, twin-bass drum attack.
+That album became Overkill, which arrived on March 24, 1979.
+Like the devastating, proto-thrash number bearing its name, the project reflected Motorhead’s sound, lifestyle and overall philosophy via Philthy Taylor’s signature, twin-bass drum attack.

-But Overkill was not simply a speed metal watershed.
-Fact is, Motorhead’s belated sophomore opus boasted songs of all stripes and tempos.
+But Overkill was not simply a speed-metal watershed; Motorhead’s belated sophomore opus boasted songs of all stripes and tempos.
 It was no more or less than good old-fashioned rock and roll, only boosted with exceptional energy, volume and distortion, courtesy of the involvement of legendary Traffic and Rolling Stones producer, Jimmy Miller.

-In other words, here were twelve nearly perfect tracks that defined the Motorhead sound and, upon entering the U.K. charts and promptly climbing as high as No. 34, paved the way forward for a group that was so close to expiring just a few months earlier.
+These 12 nearly perfect tracks defined the Motorhead sound and, upon entering the U.K. charts and promptly climbing as high as No. 34, paved the way forward for a group that was so close to expiring just a few months earlier.
 Instead, Motorhead went on to bridge heavy music from the ‘70s to the ‘80s, while adding crucial learning from the punk movement that would significantly impact thrash metal with unprecedented musical urgency and unassuming image.